RetroDECK/ES-DE/USERGUIDE-DEV.md

 This gives you a choice between _Normal_ and _Borderless_ modes.
 With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
 For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution.
 If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
 For the borderless mode, any changes to the resolution will make ES-DE run in a window.

-**Video player**
+**Video player** _(Only on some builds and operating systems)_

 This gives the choice between FFmpeg and VLC, which is applied to the gamelist videos, the media viewer and the video screensaver.
+The VLC video player is not included by default and is omitted on some builds.
+If this option is not available in the menu, it means that the FFmpeg video player is in use.

 **When to save game metadata**